Monotonicity and a Taylor approximation theorem for transseries: Introduction

 \subsection{Acknowledgements}

-I thank Dino Peran, Jean-Philippe Rolin, and Tamara Servi for inviting me to work on normal forms. \Cref{taylor} was formulated only after it was clear it was the right statement to work with general omega-series.
-I also thank Vincent Bagayoko for the numerous helpful discussions on transseries and hyperseries, and for this note in particular, for helping me clarify that the bounds in \Cref{taylor} are sharp.
+I thank Dino Peran, Jean-Philippe Rolin, and Tamara Servi for inviting me to work on normal forms. \Cref{taylor} was formulated only after it became clear it was the right statement to handle normal forms of omega-series.
+I also thank Vincent Bagayoko for the numerous helpful discussions on transseries and hyperseries, and for this note in particular, for helping me clarify that the bounds in \Cref{taylor} are sharp (see \Cref{iter-der-dagger}).
+I also thank an anonymous referee for the careful reading, which led to the removal of redundant assumptions in \Cref{monotonicity} and \Cref{ivp}.
 Part of this research was carried out while the author was at the IHP trimester `Model theory, combinatorics and valued fields' in 2018 with support from the \foreignlanguage{french}{Fondation Sciences Mathématiques de Paris-FSMP}.
 The author was also supported by the Engineering and Physical Sciences Research Council grant EP/T018461/1.

 \addtocontents{toc}{ }